PronskyiRoman/SecretApp/README.md

 ## 🧪 Testing
 - At the moment, there are no unit tests due to time limitations.
 - However, thanks to the chosen architecture, adding **unit and UI tests** will be straightforward and fast.
+- It would be great to add testing schemes after implementing **unit and UI tests**, and integrate them into the CI/CD pipeline.

 ## ❌ What’s Missing (Due to Time Constraints)
 - iOS **Haptics** implementation.